-Percentage change in equity (1) Net interest margin is the net yield on interest earning assets and is the difference between the interest yield earned on interest-earning assets and interest rate paid on interest-bearing liabilities, divided by average earning assets.

-(2) Efficiency ratio is the result of noninterest expense divided by the sum of net interest income and noninterest income

-(3) Total stockholders' equity excluding unrealized gains/(losses) on securities available for sale, net of taxes, and intangible assets plus allowance for loan losses (limited to

-FDIC required minimum to be well-capitalized is 6%.

-(5) Total stockholders' equity excluding unrealized losses on securities available for sale, net of taxes, and intangible assets divided by average assets less intangible assets.
+Percentage change in equity

+- (1) Net interest margin is the net yield on interest earning assets and is the difference between the interest yield earned on interest-earning assets and interest rate paid on interest-bearing liabilities, divided by average earning assets. - (2) Efficiency ratio is the result of noninterest expense divided by the sum of net interest income and noninterest income - (3) Total stockholders' equity excluding unrealized gains/(losses) on securities available for sale, net of taxes, and intangible assets plus allowance for loan losses (limited to 1.25% of risk-weighted assets) divided by total risk-weighted assets.
+The FDIC required minimum to be well capitalized is 10%. - (4)Total stockholders' equity excluding unrealized gains/(losses) on securities available for sale, net of taxes, and intangible assets divided by total risk-weighted assets.
+The FDIC required minimum to be well-capitalized is 6%. - (5) Total stockholders' equity excluding unrealized losses on securities available for sale, net of taxes, and intangible assets divided